The link below goes to our E-Safety section which details numerous sites providing advice and information on e-safety.

 - 45% felt that it would help them to get a job

-- The replied showed that both boys and girls realised the importance of reading as a skill
+- The replies showed that both boys and girls realised the importance of reading as a skill

 - 70% had been to their local library with their family.

-Many of you will have noticed that we now have the library in the old ICT Suite and we will be developing this further to provide lunchtime library sessions for the children so they have more opportunity to read.
+We have recently moved the area to work area, which is just outside the KS2 classes.
+This will mean that it is more accessible and can be more frequently used at lunchtime and during lessons.
+We will be further developing this further to provide lunchtime library sessions for the children so they have more opportunity to read.
 We will be using the results of the survey to help us purchase reading resources that we know will appeal to the children and enthuse them.